Abbey Road in London the most famous crosswalk in the world

 During World War II the BBC and British Government used Abbey Road studios for BBC broadcasts and their propaganda recordings.
 Artists who recorded here during that time included Glenn Miller and Dinah Shore.

-Abbey Road London the Beatles
+Abbey Road in London – the Beatles

 In 1969, the Beatles’ arrived to record their latest album with George Martin.
 This album which became “Abbey Road,” was their first album to be recorded in stereo.
 The final mixing of this iconic album was on August 20th when all four of them were together for the last time in a recording studio.

-The crosswalk shown on the cover is known here in the UK as a “zebra crossing” and it became so well known and such a tourist destinations that in 2010 this stretch of Abbey Road was given Grade II listed status by English Heritage.
+The crosswalk shown on the cover is known here in the UK as a “zebra crossing” and it became so well known and such a tourist destination that in 2010 this stretch of Abbey Road was given Grade II listed status by English Heritage.
 This essentially means that the site has legal protection and historical importance and can never be removed.

 Every three months the council repaints the crossing to keep it in good shape for those of us who want to repeat that iconic photo – crossing the street.